Heathrow Terminal 5: Satellite terminal buildings

 Terminal 5B was the first satellite building to be built.
 Terminal 5C is the second satellite building, opening unofficially on 20 May 2011, with official opening on 1 June 2011, in conjunction with the relaunch of British Airways service to San Diego.
 Terminal 5B measures 442 m long by 52 m wide and 19.5 m high, and contains 37 lifts and 29 escalators.
+Terminal 5B also contains an additional premium lounge for British Airways passengers.

 There is also the potential for an additional satellite building, T5D, to be located to the east of T5C, as displayed in Heathrow's Capital Investment Plan for 2009.
+As of 2022 there were no plans to add T5D.

 An underground automated people mover (APM), known as the Transit, connects passengers between Terminal 5A, Terminal 5B and Terminal 5C.
+The escalators which service the APM system from the main T5A concourse are the longest in the United Kingdom – previously this record had been held by Angel station on the London Underground, which had held the title since 1992.

 In a level below the APM are pedestrian walkways, which were opened for passenger use in 2015.

 Frontal building

 Unlike most airport terminals, the main terminal building does not have direct road access.
 Instead it is fronted by a six-level frontal building, which contains a bus station and taxi rank (at ground level), a 3,800-space short-stay multi-storey car park (levels 1 to 4) and a drop-off zone (level 5).
 A walkway at level 1 of the frontal building provides under-cover access to the Sofitel Heathrow Airport T5 Hotel, while a section of level 2 is used for the link to the long-term business car park (see below).

 The frontal building is connected to the main terminal by covered walkways at ground level (the arrivals level of the main terminal building) and skybridges at level 5 (departures level).
 The combination of the two buildings with the linking walkways creates a series of open courtyards.
-One of these courtyards is occupied by the access structures for the railway station below; others contain a dancing fountain and a grove of 40 London Plane trees, and are accessible to passengers and other visitors.
+One of these courtyards is occupied by the access structures for the railway station below; others contain a dancing fountain and a grove of 40 London planes, and are accessible to passengers and other visitors.

-New control tower
+Taller control tower

 At the time of its design Terminal 5's proposed height was so tall that it would have blocked runway views from Heathrow Airport's then control tower.
 Therefore, before construction began on the terminal building, a new taller air traffic control tower was constructed.
 Costing £50 million, it was assembled off-site before being manoeuvred into position within the central terminal area near to Heathrow Terminal 3 during 2004.
-This new control tower weighs nearly 1000 tons and is 87 m in height, making it one of the tallest in Europe and twice the height of London's Nelson's Column.
+This control tower weighs nearly 1000 tons and is 87 m in height, making it one of the tallest in Europe and twice the height of London's Nelson's Column.
 It became operational in April 2007.